ehabsmh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script 1 : To switch from current user to another.
+Script 1 : To switch from current user to another user.